-You'll find walking is easy and pleasant in the Santa Teresa, Centro, Lapa, and Zona Sul (South Zone) neighborhoods—which also happen to be home to beaches like Copacabana and Ipanema.
-Aside from beaches, this area is packed with great art galleries, shops, restaurants, and museums.
-So basically, lots of cool stuff you can see on foot.
+Locals say that walking is easy and pleasant in the Santa Teresa, Centro, Lapa, and Zona Sul (South Zone) neighborhoods—which also happen to be home to beaches like Copacabana and Ipanema, some of Rio's coolest places to visit.

 There are also several private hire taxi services (called radio taxis) in Rio.
-You can use your phone to order these too, using services like Coopertramo or Cootramo.
+Locals tell us you can use your phone to order these too, using services like Coopertramo or Cootramo.
 They are pricier than city cabs—but also more comfortable and convenient.

 These are buses that travel along dedicated corridors (for traffic purposes) and are an excellent alternative to other forms of public transit.
 The BRT system has limited route options, though, so you may have to transfer to the metro or take a taxi/Uber to get to popular spots in Zona Sul.
 The BRT runs 24/7, and the cost is R$3.40 ($.80 USD) for a ticket.

 Rio's city buses are cheap, with fares starting at R$2.40 ($.59 USD).
-Because of crime risks, though, you shouldn’t take a city bus at night.
+Stay safe with local insights—our trip planners say that, because of crime risks, you shouldn’t take a city bus at night.
 Here are the basics: